 My interest in window breakers began when I had to commute across a prairie that had a history of serious flooding.
 I witnessed some terrible accidents during that period and knew from local media reports that a large proportion of fatalities had happened because people had been trapped in their vehicle by floodwater.

-Each of these deaths could have been saved by the victims having a window breaker close at hand.
+Each of these deaths could have been saved if the victims had a window breaker close at hand.

-Investigating further, I discovered that flood water is not the only threat to life when driving that can be countered with a window breaker.
-Mountainous areas or cliffs can be hazardous, as can long stretches of wilderness.
-Severe weather can also pose a threat to your safety, heat, rain, snow, and wind are all potentially deadly in certain situations.
+Investigating further, I discovered that floodwater is not the only threat to life that can be countered with a window breaker.
+There are all sorts of environments where you really don't want to get trapped in your vehicle.
+Mountainous areas, or cliffs can be dangerous, as can long stretches of wilderness.
+Severe weather can also pose a threat to your safety: heat, rain, snow, and wind are all potentially deadly in certain situations.

-As well as incorporating a hammer, many glass breakers also incorporate other survival tools.
+As well as a built-in a hammer, many glass breakers also incorporate other survival tools.
 A seat-belt cutter, for example, will enable you free yourself and others quickly.
-A flashlight will aid vision in the dark, or provide you with the means to signal for help.
+A flashlight will help you find your way around in the dark, and provide you with the means to signal for help.

-After years of research and experimenting with different window breakers, I've come up with a list of tools that I believe to be the best currently available.
+After years of research and experimenting with different window breakers, I've put together a list of tools that I believe to be the best currently available.

 Here are my suggestions:

 - The Lifehammer Emergency Escape Tool: Classic Design for an Affordable Price